KINFOO/portfolio/content/posts/2025/rails_credentials_fun.md

 draft: true
 ---

-Using Rails builtin credentials, I nice and nasty surprises.
-The guide is really slick, but is you want to enter use details: what a pain.
+Using Rails builtin credentials, the guide[^1] is really slick. **But** when you enter use details: surprise!

-I mean to use value from credentials you go:
-Let's say you have credentials looking like this:
+Here is an example.Let's say you have credentials looking like:

 ```yaml
 provider: